diequies/100daysofdata/README.md

 ---

+### **Day 125 of #100DaysOfData Challenge**

+Came back to Coursera Deep Learning Specialization and started to code the active learning tool.
+Also I keep playing with the convolutional model to see if I can improve the race classifier model.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Again, not huge progress, I keep trying to improve the basic model, but more to learn than to get a final top model.
+Also I started the first version of the Active Learning notebook in the meantime debdeep divide the sub-tasks.
+2. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
+Just started the course *Convolutional Networks*, in this first week they focus on introduce all the fundamentals.
+The convolutional layer itsel, pooling layers, padding, stride, etc. Tomorrow will finish this first week and continue to the second.

+---

 ### **Day 124 of #100DaysOfData Challenge**

 Busy weekend and I couldn't spend that much time on my learning.
 Mainly I tried to keep connected to *Omdena* project and also progress on Datacamp modules.
 From tomorrow I'll be back to Coursera's *Deep Learning Specialization*.